When does the church use photography?

 In some cameras there might be a feature called ‘Peaking’ otherwise known as ‘zebra bars’ (as they look like moving black and white bars), either on a button or in software.
 This will bring up striped lines where the image has more than 80% brightness (generally).
 With a white subject you need just a small amount of lines to be showing on the subject.

 If applicable you might also have in built or external ND filters (Neutral Density filters).
 These are put on to darken the image especially outside or to have a low F/stop to get that shallow depth of field (blurred background).

-An industry standard rule for framing is the Rule of Thirds.
-Putting your subject/point of interest of the shot, on these ‘thirds’.
-In the example below you can see the subject on the left is the point of interest and therefore put one of the top ‘thirds’.
+An industry standard rule for framing is the Rule of Thirds - putting your subject/point of interest of the shot, on these ‘thirds’.
+In the example below you can see the subject on the left is the point of interest and therefore put in one of the top ‘thirds’.

-Of course, there are times when Rules should be broken.
+Of course, there are times when rules should be broken.
 For example, this shot below.
-To emphases importance and when symmetry is at its best.
+To emphasise importance and when symmetry is at its best.

 If you have control over how you light your subject three-point lighting is a great industry standard.
 You have a key light at the front, a fill light that is not quite as bright as the key to fill in shadows created by the Key light and a backlight to make sure the subject doesn’t blend into the background and to highlight the subjects hair.
 Here’s a handy diagram.